paulobruno/LearningGbAsm/09_BackgroundScroll/README.md

-This is the first code with animation.
+Finally, we'll start to work with animation.
+The first one will be simple, we're gonna just change the scroll value of the background.

+### BG Scrolling

 On the previous codes, I just had to copy the desired sprites to memory and start an infinite loop.

 Unlike them, now I had to make something inside the main loop.
-In this case, I increased the background X position after a small delay, which is enough to create a scrolling animation.
+In this case, I increased the background horizontal position (X pos) after a small delay, which is enough to create a scrolling animation.

-# TODO
-Background scroll is saved on address lalala and when it goes through the limit of the screen, it warps to the other side.
+Background scroll is saved on addresses `$FF42` (scroll Y) and `$FF43` (scroll X).
+When it exceeds the limit of the screen, it warps to the other side.
+Thus, we just need to increment the value of `$FF43` indefinitely.

 ![Background Scroll](bg_scroll.gif)

+*Note that incrementing the background scroll value moves it to the right.
+Since we are "moving" the background, the resulting effect is that the sprites appears to move to the left side.*